 If your property is damaged in a hurricane in Florida, the potential financial loss can be devastating.
 While your homeowners insurance coverage can provide valuable security against such a loss, many insurance companies drag their feet during the claims process and deny legitimate claims in the hope that policyholders will abandon their claim.
 Although this strategy might seem unfair to an insured, this approach has played a key role in the insurance industry becoming one of the most profitable segments of the U.S. economy.
-As a former claims adjuster and Miami based insurance claims attorney, my office has provided critical assistance to many policyholders who struggled to get their insurance company to pay their claim in a timely manner.
-I have provided some key information for policyholders who have their home damaged in a hurricane.

 If your home suffers damage in a Florida hurricane, you should take the following steps to preserve your rights and maximize the compensation received for your property damage claim: